Skip to content

 Zero-shot CoT Baseline Baseline Baseline Baseline

-TF-TTCL consistently outperforms the zero-shot baseline and existing TTA methods on both closed-ended reasoning tasks and open-ended evaluation benchmarks.
+TF-TTCL consistently outperforms zero-shot baselines and existing TTA methods across both closed-ended reasoning tasks and open-ended evaluation tasks.

 Ablation Study

-w/o Rule Retrieval Significant drop Validates the value of experience accumulation
+w/o Rule Retrieval Significant Drop Validates the value of accumulated experience

-w/o Query Augmentation Drop Diversity is important for positive/negative sample quality
+w/o Query Augmentation Drop Diversity is crucial for pos/neg sample quality

 w/o Negative Rules Drop Positive guidance alone is insufficient